Updated May 24, 2020.

 - Additionally, you may choose to purchase items such as a backroom microwave, copier, refrigerator, or other items of convenience that are not necessary to operate your Store.
 These items are not included in the start-up expenses.
 Vendor costs may vary.

-- Wild Birds Unlimited relies on its more than 30 years of experience and its franchisees’ experience, as well as industry trade data, to compile these estimates.
+- The franchisor relies on its more than 35 years of experience and its franchisees’ experience, as well as industry trade data, to compile these estimates.